 Dry conditions mean low lake levels

-Bay of Plenty Regional Council’s Principal Engineering Surveyor, Graeme O’Rourke, said that it was early to be in this position.
+Bay of Plenty Regional Council Principal Engineering Surveyor Graeme O’Rourke said it was early to be in this position.

-The low levels in Lakes Rotorua and Rotoiti can occasionally affect navigation and access to jetties in some locations with the lake margins levels up to 10cm below their usual shoreline.
-It can also impact on lake temperatures as the weather warms and algal growth can increase.
+This can occasionally affect navigation and access to jetties in some locations.
+Lower levels also impact lake temperatures as the weather warms and can lead to an increase in algal growth.